astratikopoulo/contour-adv-ing-and-delegation/README.md

         namespace: mountains
 ```

-Subsequently, when the IngressRoute is created for `mountains` in the `mountains` namespace, it will feature a simpler structure, as folllows.
+Subsequently, when the IngressRoute is created for `mountains` in the `mountains` namespace, it will feature a simpler structure, as follows.

 ```yaml
 apiVersion: contour.heptio.com/v1beta1